 You can project manage the whole process yourself and choose how involved you want to be at each stage.
 This would include:

 - A qualified architect (ARB) or architectural technologist (CIAT) are good options to kick off your project, particularly if you need to apply for planning permission

-- An architect (ARB) is the best route if you need design inspiration on your extension which can be extremely useful.
-However, if you have a clear brief then an architectural technologist is a great option.
-Qualified architects (ARB), and particularly RIBA members, will typically charge higher rates due to their skill set and training, so only use one if you need their design skills, otherwise opt for an architectural technologist (CIAT).
+- If you have a clear brief then an architectural technologist is a great option.
+Qualified architects (ARB), and particularly RIBA members, will typically charge higher rates due to their skill set and training, so only use one if they are right for your project, otherwise opt for an architectural technologist (CIAT).